LaXHeXLuX/Trimmer/README.md

 At first, the *Trimmer* panel only shows a single *Add trim* button, because no trims have been added to the add-on yet.
 To add trims, select a face from your trim-sheet plane and click *Add trim*.
 A new row appears in the panel:
 ![Add trim](/pictures/manual_usage/add_trim.gif)
-Whenever you need to remove a trim, simply press the X button.
+Whenever you need to remove a trim, press the X button.
 After adding all trims, the panel will look similar to this:
 ![Setup complete](/pictures/manual_usage/setup_complete.png)
 The add-on setup is now complete.